Crowd-control Philosophy: Conflict

 When it gets to the point where officers are actually in conflict with the rioters, the goal is still to disperse the crowd.
 A combination of advancing lines of officers and the use of noxious gas is used to direct the crowd in a certain direction or keep them away from a certain area.
 The crowd is never pinned down -- rioters are always given an escape route, since the whole point is to get them to run away.

-For more information on riot control, crowd management and related topics, check out the links on the next page.
+For more information on riot control, crowd management and related topics, check out the links below.